-- The member's minimum age is 55 and has earned 30 or more years of service credit.
-Those who retire earlier than age 55, but with 30 years of earned service credit, will have a reduction in benefits to the actuarial equivalent of retiring at age 55. - The member's minimum age and earned service credit add up to the sum of 80 or more.
-Those who retire under the age of 65, and who have fewer than 30 years of earned service credit, will receive reduced retirement benefits - The member's age is 67 and has earned 5 or more years of service credit.
+- The member's minimum age is 55, and has earned 30 or more years of service credit.
+(Those who retire earlier than age 55, but with 30 years of earned service credit will have a reduction in benefits to the actuarial equivalent of retiring at age 55.) - The member's minimum age and earned service credit add up to the sum of 80 or more.
+(Those who retire under the age of 65, and who have fewer than 30 years of earned service credit receive reduced retirement benefits.) - Or the member's age is 67, and the member has earned five or more years of service credit.